Dale E. Wolf: Early life and family

 Wolf was born at Kearney, Nebraska, the son of Harry and Irene Wolf.
 He graduated from the University of Nebraska–Lincoln, with a degree in agriculture.
 During World War II, he served as a first lieutenant in the United States Army, earning a Bronze Star Medal and Purple Heart at the Battle of Okinawa.
 He married Clarice Elaine Marshall in 1945 and they have four children, Janet, Glenda, Thomas, and James.

 Professional and political career

-After the war, Wolf received his Ph.D. in agriculture from Rutgers University and soon took a position with the agriculture research division of E.I. du Pont de Nemours and Company.
+After the war, Wolf received his Ph.D. in agriculture from Rutgers University and soon took a position with the agriculture research division of DuPont.
 He became the chairman of the board of DuPont's Pharmaceutical Business and group vice president of the agriculture business.
 Meanwhile, he was at various times chairman of the National Agriculture Chemical Association (NACA), chairman of the International Agriculture Chemical Association (GIFAP), and a member of the board of the Pharmaceutical Manufacturing Association (PMA).
 He retired from DuPont in 1987 to accept an appointment from Governor Michael N. Castle as state director of development, responsible for the capital budget, housing for the poor, tourism and economic development.